 In Tuolumne County, pro-growth supervisors have repeatedly played to their building industry supporters by denouncing CSERC and any other citizen watchdog group that doesn’t accept Tuolumne County development decisions.
 Three years ago CSERC won a negotiated settlement when the County failed to require an Environmental Impact Review (EIR) for the Cooperstown Quarry open pit mine.
 In March of 2014 a lawsuit against Tuolumne County and a Columbia area mine convinced the mine to give up illegal approval of a project by the County.
 The mine has since completed an EIR to consider alternatives to wiping out 27 acres of oak woodland, and CSERC was successful in negotiating for the destruction of the oak woodland habitat to be postponed until current facilities reach capacity.

 One of CSERC’s key roles is to show up at meeting after meeting to be a voice for nature.
 Since the staff has a strong background knowledge of California Environmental Quality Act and local planning regulations, even developers have come to respect CSERC’s clout and ability to use state laws to gain protection for the local area’s environment.

 Like many of the important issues that CSERC takes on, when it comes to protecting nature from sprawling development, the Center’s staff serves as your hands at work.

 Few people are skilled at technical land planning reviews, testifying before decision-makers, or negotiating with applicants.
-CSERC has 25 years of experience and successes that the staff brings to each new planning challenge.
-Having strong support from excellent attorneys also helps.
+CSERC has over 25 years of experience and successes that the staff brings to each new planning challenge.
+We also employ the help of great attorneys when needed.